During pregnancy, many moms-to-be look forward to breastfeeding – and while making breast milk is a natural… it’s not always easy.

-While breastfeeding isn't necessarily the right choice for every woman, the health benefits associated with nursing are huge (for both mama and baby).
-Breastfed babes tend to get fewer colds and viruses, as well as more resistance to gastrointestinal infections.
-Nutritious breast milk also decreases the risk of chronic illnesses later in life.
-For the nursing mamas, breastfeeding your baby can help you bounce back from pregnancy and childbirth faster.
-And that's not to mention that precious mom and baby time.
+Breastfeeding isn’t necessarily the right choice for every woman, but the health benefits associated with nursing are significant for both mama and baby.
+Breastfed babies tend to get fewer colds and viruses and develop greater resistance to gastrointestinal infections.
+Nutritious breast milk is also thought to decrease the risk of chronic illnesses later in life.

 Increase milk flow, naturally

 Sufficient milk production is a common concern for nursing mamas and the herbal combination of Fenugreek and Blessed Thistle provides a healthy lactation boost.